+Active Travel England

 7.2 In July 2020 the DfT published a new cycling and walking strategy, referred to a ‘Gear Change’.
 The strategy is focussed on providing more space for people cycling and walking by reallocating more road space for either fully segregated cycle routes or closing roads to traffic to create low traffic neighbourhoods.
 To help support this the DfT is establishing a national funding body and inspectorate referred to as ‘Active Travel England’.

 7.3 The role of this will be to: